Setup#

 Launching CODA#

-All that’s left is to launch CODA using Docker Compose.
-CODA offers a Makefile with a shorthand command for this purpose.
-Simply run the following command in a terminal:
+All that’s left is to launch CODA using the provided startup script.
+Simply run the following command in a terminal from the CODA directory:

 Even though this step appears to finish quickly, it can take a couple of minutes before CODA is accessible in your web browser.
 This happens because CODA needs to establish its Journal, Publisher and Contracts database on startup.